Training

 Improve your improvement plans

-Having to execute a PIP is not an appealing prospect for managers because it’s a tedious process.
+Executing a PIP is not an appealing prospect for managers because it’s a tedious process.
 It could also be an emotional ordeal, especially since it can result in termination.
-The good news is some tools can help make some areas of implementing a PIP more manageable.
+The good news is that some tools can help make some areas of implementing a PIP more manageable.

 Graphic of a PIP in the Workforce.com platform